A Data Envelopment Analysis Approach for Assessing Fairness in Resource Allocation: Application to Kidney Exchange Programs: Preliminary Analyses and Fairness Criteria

 \subsubsection{Outcome Fairness: Competing Risks Analysis}

-Outcome fairness considers identifying disparities in graft lifespan.
+Outcome fairness focuses on identifying disparities in graft lifespan.
 To analyze the effect of ethnicity on graft rejection while accounting for other causes of graft failure, we employ the Competing Risks Framework \citep{Fine1999}, which offers a comprehensive understanding of the risks associated with graft failure.

 In our framework, the subdistribution hazard function for cause $k$ is expressed by